Bealby/grandpas-pocket-watch-shop/TESTING.md

   total summary.
 - The first column shoul dhave table headers of `Product Name` and `Item Price`.
+- Ensure product image is clickable and directs you to product detail page
 - Under the table headers each item in basket should show an image, product name and sku number.
 - Font should be of a light grey colour.